 Throughout the semester, students will complete a series of structured problem sets primarily focused on performing statistical analysis using R and accompanied written interpretation of statistical results.
 For each problem set, students will be provided with a dataset and a series of tasks to perform.
 Answers should be submitted in pdf format, with the computer code used to produce the results included (rendered R Markdown documents with the computer code embedded inline in the document are welcome, but not required).
 Examples of similar analyses will be covered during the lectures.
 Students are encouraged to use any class notes, readings, or supplemental materials that they find useful, and to work with other students in the class.
 However, each student must submit an individual assignment.

 Though cooperation and use of notes and books is encouraged, students must put answers into their own words and plagiarism will not be tolerated.
-When calculating final grades on Computing Problem Sets, the lowest score will be dropped.
+Note: When calculating final grades on Computing Problem Sets for SOSC4250 students, the lowest score will be dropped; for SOSC6030R students, all scores will be counted.
 [ILOs 4, 5, and 6]

-- Computing Problem Set 1: Experiments - \ Distributed on February 24 after class, due at midnight on March 3 - Computing Problem Set 2: Instrumental Variables - \ Distributed on March 3 after class, due at midnight on March 17 - Computing Problem Set 3: Matching and Weighting - \ Distributed on March 24 after class, due at midnight on April 12 - Computing Problem Set 4: Regression Discontinuity Designs - \ Distributed on April 12 after class, due at midnight on April 21 - Computing Problem Set 5: Difference in Differences - \ Distributed on April 21 after class, due at midnight on May 3
+- Computing Problem Set 1: Experiments - \ Distributed on February 15 after class, due by midnight on February 26 - Computing Problem Set 2: Instrumental Variables - \ Distributed on February 22 after class, due by midnight on March 1 - Computing Problem Set 3: Matching and Weighting - \ Distributed on March 7 after class, due by midnight on March 15 - Computing Problem Set 4: Regression Discontinuity Designs - \ Distributed on March 21 after class, due by midnight on April 8 - Computing Problem Set 5: Difference in Differences - \ Distributed on April 18 after class, due by midnight on April 26